Profile

 Student at Cornell University · Pure Mathematics, Indigenous Studies

-I’m a senior at Cornell University studying Pure Mathematics, with a minor in American Indian and Indigenous Studies.
-I am also an undergraduate researcher in the Department of Natural Resources studying ecological calendars and their mathematical implications.
-My interests include algebra, differential forms, ecological calendars, policy, and generative/algorithmic art using Java Processing.
+I’m a Master's student at the University of Washington studying Applied Mathematics.
+I recently graduated with a B.A. at Cornell University in Pure Mathematics with a minor in American Indian and Indiegnous Studies.
+I have been an undergraduate researcher in the Department of Natural Resources and the Department of Mathematics studying ecological calendars and their mathematical implications.
+My interests include algebra, differential forms, ecological calendars, policy, algorithmic art, and animation.

 First photo